 At walking distance from the Louvre – if you still have feet left! – you’ll find the Jardin des Tuileries.
 As well as, the Place de la Concorde, Petit & Grand Palais, Place Vendôme, Tour Saint-Jacques, Pont Neuf & Centre Pompidou.

-A visit to the Sacre-Cœur & Montmartre, Paris
+A visit to the Sacré Cœur & Montmartre, Paris

-Central in the Paris’ district of Montmartre stands the beautiful Basilique du Sacré-Cœur (“Sacred Heart”).
+Central in the Paris’ district of Montmartre stands the beautiful Basilique du Sacré Cœur (“Sacred Heart”).
 Located on top of the butte Montmartre.
 The highest hill in the city center of Paris.

-- The Sacre-Cœur was built between 1875 and 1914.
+• The Sacré Cœur was built between 1875 and 1914.
 Inaugurated in 1919 though – postponed because of World War I. One of its main features is the bright, almost shining whiteness.
 Caused by the limestone (travertine) that was used to build the church, including the impressive dome which seems to reach to the heavens.

-- An atmosphere that still is in the air, but passed its zenith in the second half of the 19th century when many artists lived there.
+• An atmosphere that still is in the air, but passed its zenith in the second half of the 19th century when many artists lived there.
 Mainly painters like Monet, Renoir, Degas, Toulouse-Lautrec, Van Gogh (& later on Picasso, Mondriaan & many others).

 To learn more, go to: Montmartre Cheese, Wine & Pastry tour